Wondering how to spice up your marriage? You’ve come to the right place!

-We’re 3/4 done the 29 Days to Great Sex, a series I wrote leading up to the release of my book, The Good Girl’s Guide to Great Sex!
+We’re 3/4 done the 29 Days to Great Sex, a series I wrote leading up to the release of my book, The Good Girl’s Guide to Great Sex (which is now available)!
+We’ve worked on how to change your attitude towards sex, how to boost your friendship, how to laugh together more, how to get in the mood, and how to make it feel great.

 Now we’ve moved on to an area of contention: what do you do when one spouse is more adventurous in bed than the other?
 What do you do if one person wants to do things that the other isn’t so sure of?
 Yesterday we looked at how to negotiate things.
 Today I want to turn this into a more practical, smorgasbord-style post and look at different ways that you can become more adventurous in your marriage while still remaining comfortable.